a2go/web-workshop/setup/README.md

 ### Golint

 While it doesn't come with go explicitly, there is a supported linter than looks for stylistic mistakes.
-These differ from the analysis mistakes in that they tend to be more focuessed on making your code readable rather than directly exposing potential bugs.
+These differ from the analysis mistakes in that they tend to be more focused on making your code readable rather than directly exposing potential bugs.

 To get the linter: